-In 2020, the New Zealand government agreed to extend the facility for another 10 years, to 2031.
+In 2021, the New Zealand government agreed to extend the facility for another 10 years, to 2031.
 We believe LGFA can generally meet its obligations under stressed market conditions without calling on additional resources from its members.
-We also believe that councils would be able to cut back on their borrowings in such an environment.
+We also believe councils will be able to cut back on their borrowings in such an environment.

 Recent growth in LGFA's liquid asset portfolio, to backstop its new standby facility offering, supports its liquidity metrics.
 Since late 2020, the agency has offered standby facilities of its own to member councils.
-Nine councils had signed up for these facilities, with an aggregate limit of NZ\$515 million as of June 30, 2021.
+Nine councils had signed up for these facilities, with an aggregate limit of NZ\$662 million as of June 30, 2022.

 Our base case excludes the potential effect of the New Zealand government's proposed 'three waters' reforms.
 The reform program could potentially take away responsibility for drinking water, wastewater, and stormwater assets from councils.
-Responsibility would be amalgamated under four new regional water service entities from mid-2024.
+Responsibility would be amalgamated under four new regional water services entities from mid-2024.

+Councils could be relieved of their water-related debts and receive cash settlements from the water services entities to repay LGFA.
 The reforms are still under development.
 We intend to incorporate their effects in our assessment when greater certainty and details emerge.